PokemonAutomation/ComputerControl/Wiki/Software/DiscordBot.md

 <img src="images/discord-bot-intents-0.png">

-6. Now head to the OAuth2 tab and click URL Generator; we need to generate an invite URL with the correct permissions.
-Select `bot` under scopes.
+6. Go to the OAuth2 tab in the left sidebar.
+We will now generate an invite URL with the correct permissions.

+Under SCOPES, select `bot`.

 <img src="images/discord-bot-scopes.png">